michael-jacobs/michael-jacobs.github.io/_pages/recentprojects.md

 * Drafted summary reports and related data visualisations, highlighting key survey results and areas for further study.
 * Examined the quality of the survey instrument, underlining the key questions and indicators and making recommendations regarding updates to future surveys

-> Michael added much value to our project analysing employee data in three countries.
+> "Michael added much value to our project analysing employee data in three countries.
 He provided insights into our methods and results, was extremely
 > responsive to changing needs and requests, and delivered high quality analysis.
 The project would not have been possible without Michael's contributions and
-> I would recommend him without hesitation.
+> I would recommend him without hesitation."
 **Natalia Nolan, Policy Analyst at OECD**